 Bess Palmisciano went from West African tourist to partner when she founded RAIN in 2001.
-Previously an attorney, Bess has spent the last decade dividing her time between Niger and the Seacoast area of New Hampshire.
-She was named by New Hampshire Magazine as one of the state's "Remarkable Women of the World" for 2011.
+Previously an attorney, Bess has spent the last 15 years dividing her time between Niger and the Seacoast area of New Hampshire.
+She is a member of the NH Advisory Board of the National Global Leadership Coalition and was named by New Hampshire Magazine as one of the state's "Remarkable Women of the World" for 2011.

 RAIN for the Sahel and Sahara is a nonprofit 501(c)3 working to make a lasting difference in Africa.